๐Ÿ“ŠAdvanced Financial Accounting

 Lease Classification: Operating vs. Finance Leases

-- Finance leases transfer substantially all risks and rewards of ownership to the lessee, including obsolescence risk, residual value risk, and benefits from appreciation
+• Finance leases transfer those risks and rewards, including obsolescence risk, residual value risk, and the upside from appreciation.
+The lessee is in an ownership-like position economically.

-- Operating leases retain risks and rewards with the lessor—the lessee pays for temporary use without assuming ownership-like exposure
+• Operating leases retain risks and rewards with the lessor.
+The lessee pays for temporary use without assuming ownership-like exposure.

 Lease Term Determination and Renewal Options

-Compare: Finance lease vs. operating lease classification—both create right-of-use assets under ASC 842, but finance leases front-load expense (interest + depreciation) while operating leases recognize straight-line expense.
+Compare: Finance lease vs. operating lease classification.
+Both create right-of-use assets under ASC 842, but finance leases front-load expense (interest + depreciation) while operating leases recognize straight-line expense.
 If an exam asks about the income statement impact of reclassifying a lease, focus on the expense pattern difference.

 Lessee Accounting: Recognition and Measurement